ydumburs/blog2/README.md

 - Verification confirmation failures
 Non-200 responses or non-completed statuses keep the user in the authentication flow, with a retry path.
 - Video token failures
-Token fetch errors are treated as recoverable network/setup issues: the UI is unlocked and the user is prompted to try again (video is not started in a partial state).
+Token fetch errors are treated as recoverable network/setup issues.
+The UI is unlocked and the user is prompted to try again (video is not started in a partial state).

 # Production Recommendations
 - Create sessions dynamically (per user, per room, or per meeting) and issue short-lived tokens scoped to that session.